NetBurner 3.5.8

 • Some network configuration fields are read-only to prevent accidental network disconnection

-• Configuration changes require explicit user action (Update Record button)
+• Configuration changes require explicit user action (the Update Record button)

 Customization